Ongoing since 2018

 The diagnosis of glioblastoma (GBM) strikes fear into the hearts of patients, brings despair to families and generates deep frustration among those in the medical and clinical research community.
 GBM is the most common brain cancer and is uniformly lethal.
 Today, a typical GBM patient who receives standard-of-care-treatment survives only 14.6 months

 While there have been significant laboratory and clinical investigations into GBM over the years, the “standard-of-care treatment” – surgery, chemotherapy and radiation – has remained unchanged.

 This troubling state of affairs for glioblastoma patients was the impetus for creating the GBM AGILE (GBM Adaptive Global Innovative Learning Environment) trial for patients with newly diagnosed and recurrent glioblastoma.
-AFCR has been supporting GBM AGILE since day one, from ideas to operation, in partnership with The Global Coalition for Adaptive Research (GCAR) and other charities.
+AFCR has been supporting GBM AGILE since day one, from ideas to operation, in partnership with The Global Coalition for Adaptive Research (GCAR), Cure Brain Cancer Foundation, National Foundation for Cancer Research, National Biomarker Development Alliance, and National Brain Tumor Society and other charities.

 AFCR supports GBM AGILE by providing travel grants to Chinese scientists from eight major hospitals for them to attend the GBM AGILE workshops and press conference in the U.S. AFCR also provides the travel grant to the US scientists to travel to China to attend the GBM AGILE related conference and works in China.